 Territorium KV (AT)

 Milan Loviska and Otto Krause explore in their artistic practice the potential of performative formats and new technologies to question established modes of perception and to stimulate uncanny perspectives on the relationship between audience and performer.
-They work intensely with unconventional formats and strategies and are inspired by cross-disciplinary research processes.
+They work intensely with unconventional methods and strategies and are inspired by cross-disciplinary research processes.
 Between aesthetic opulence and reduction arise physically intense, atmospheric-imaginative works conceptually combining the aspects of popular culture and science, such as superhero comics, psychology, pornography, biology, new electronic media, religion, film studies or philosophy.
 Their performances range from big stage works to intimate one-on-one situations in gallery spaces.
 Otto Krause has a Master's degree in costume and stage design.
 Since 2014, he is a University Lecturer in the Scenography department of the Academy of Fine Arts in Vienna.
 Milan Loviska studied contemporary dance and performance in Prague and Amsterdam.
 Besides that, he holds a Master's degree in psychology.

 The artists live in Vienna and present their work in venues, festivals and symposia in Europe and Asia, such as: ArtScience Museum Singapore, ISEA Hong Kong, Gibanica Biennale for Slovenian Contemporary Dance Ljubljana, Kunstraum Niederösterreich, WUK, Brut and Tanzquartier in Vienna among others.
 In 2018 they received the H13 Lower Austria Prize for Performance awarded by Kunstraum Niederösterreich in Vienna.